awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-create-labeling-job-console.md

      + For image classification and text classification \(single and multi\-label\) you must specify at least two label categories\.
 For all other built\-in task types, you must specify at least one label category\.
      + \(Optional\) If you are creating a 3D point cloud or video frame labeling job, you can specify label category attributes \(not supported for 3D point cloud semantic segmentation\) and frame attributes\.
 Label category attributes can be assigned to one or more labels\.
 Frame attributes will appear on each point cloud or video frame workers label\.
 To learn more, see [Worker User Interface \(UI\)](sms-point-cloud-general-information.md#sms-point-cloud-worker-task-ui) for 3D point cloud and [Worker User Interface \(UI\)](sms-video-overview.md#sms-video-worker-task-ui) for video frame\.
      + \(Optional\) Add **Additional instructions** to help your worker complete your task\.
-   + If you are creating a custom labeling job you must :
+   + If you are creating a custom labeling workflow you must :
      + Enter a [custom template](https://docs.aws.amazon.com/sagemaker/latest/dg/sms-custom-templates-step2.html) in the code box\.
 Custom templates can be created using a combination of HTML, the Liquid templating language and our pre\-built web components\.
 Optionally, you can choose a base\-template from the drop\-down menu to get started\.
      + Specify pre\-annotation and post\-annotation lambda functions\.
 To learn how to create these functions, see [Step 3: Processing with AWS Lambda](sms-custom-templates-step3.md)\.